CryptozombiesHQ/cryptozombie-lessons/en/4/battle-08.md

 Now that we have a `winCount` and `lossCount`, we can update them depending on which zombie wins the fight.

-In chapter 6 we calculated a random number from 0 to 100.
+In chapter 6 we calculated a random number from 0 to 99.
 Now let's use that number to determine who wins the fight, and update our stats accordingly.

 ## Put it to the test

-1. Create an `if` statement that checks if `rand` is **_less than or equal to_** `attackVictoryProbability`.
+1. Create an `if` statement that checks if `rand` is **_less than** `attackVictoryProbability`.

 2. If this condition is true, our zombie wins!
 So: